How To Avoid Contact From Spam

 If you have a website for your business, you’ve probably received tons of spam emails throughout the year that come through your website’s contact forms.
 We won’t hide it, we had the same problem for years and it was driving us crazy.
 But right now, the amount of spam emails we get has been reduced by over 95%.
 How did we manage to do it?
 Keep reading to find out!

 Blocking spammers is a very important task that you should take care of as early as possible.
 It will keep your inbox or website comment section clean from unwanted ads and links.
 To protect your website, you have to create a contact form that a bot will not be able to fill out.
 There are different ways people do that.
 It can be a simple question like “5+2=?” or “a zebra is black and …”.
-Usually spam bots can’t solve these simple tasks and fail to submit a form.
-Another way of protecting your forms is asking a user to type in blurred letters from a glitchy image.
+Usually, spambots can’t solve these simple tasks and fail to submit a form.
+Another way of protecting your forms is by asking a user to type in blurred letters from a glitchy image.
 It’s a pretty simple task for a human but almost impossible for a bot.
-While this is sometimes effective, this is not our favorite method of fighting off spam bots.
+While this is sometimes effective, this is not our favorite method of fighting off spambots.

-Our favorite spam-blocking service is Google reCAPCHA.
+Our favorite spam-blocking service is Google ReCaptcha.
 It uses different methods to filter out bots and suspicious users.
-And most importantly, it’s very user friendly.
-With it’s third version it became completely invisible for real humans without any suspicious online behavior.
+And most importantly, it’s very user-friendly.
+With its third version, it became completely invisible for real humans without any suspicious online behavior.
 Now website owners can filter out all spam traffic without even asking people to confirm that they aren’t robots or to fill out those annoying forms with blurred letters and numbers.